leon-matthews/rocket-test/README.md

 Produce GUI for testing team to visualise the behivour of multiple devices simultaneously, using only the Python standard library and PyQt5.

-In my eagerness to impress I have gone through too many cycles of refactoring and rather over-engineered the app, I'm sorry about that!
-That said, I'm quite happy about how the data conversion and optional extra command-line came out.
+My nervousness and eagerness to impress has driven a few too many cycles of refactoring, and hence the app has become rather over-engineered!
+That said, I'm quite happy about how the networking and data conversion system, and the optional-extra command-line worked out.

 ## Requirements